jsd-riyadh/project3/readme.md

 }
 ```
 ![N|Solid](https://i.imgur.com/mrLRJyD.png)
-when select the data will get the table of all flibs got it during that date
+when select the data will get the table of all flips got it during that date
 ![N|Solid](https://i.imgur.com/39zpzcv.png)

 ```sh